Three Rivers Museum

 Muskogee, OK 74401

-This museum is dedicated to presenting the multi-ethnic history and heritage of the American frontier in the Three Rivers area in eastern Oklahoma where the Arkansas, Grand and Verdigris Rivers meet.
-The museum is located in the restored Midland Valley Depot in Muskogee, Oklahoma.
+The Three Rivers Museum is dedicated to presenting the multi-ethnic history and heritage of the American frontier in the Three Rivers area in eastern Oklahoma where the Arkansas, Grand and Verdigris Rivers meet.
+The museum is located in the restored Midland Valley Depot in Muskogee.
 Exhibits fill the passenger and freight areas of the depot and a gift shop is housed in the old ticket booth.
-Located behind the museum is a 1940's era diesel switch engine which is open for visitors to climb aboard and an African American one room school where classes were held from 1916-1950.
+Located behind the museum is a 1940's era diesel switch engine that is open for visitors to climb aboard and an African American one room school where classes were held from 1916-1950.

 Facility Amenities: ADA Compliant, Credit Cards Accepted, Gift Shop, Handicapped Parking, Meeting Space Available

-Group Amenities: Accommodates Tour Groups, Advance Group Reservations Required, Bus/Motorcoach Parking, Complimentary Attraction Passes for Guide/Driver, Group Rates Available, Seating Capacity: 50, Tour Group Welcome Reception
+Group Amenities: Accommodates Tour Groups, Advance Group Reservations Required, Bus/Motorcoach Parking, Complimentary Attraction Passes for Guide/Driver, Group Rates Available, Seating Capacity: 50

 Highway Corridors (within 5 mi.): US-69